Fritz-Otto Busch: Life

 From spring 1917 to summer 1918 he was an artillery officer on the Light Cruiser SMS Regensburg holding the rank of second lieutenant.

 During this time, from 27 June to 14 July 1918 he also saw service in Flanders.

 He then saw service on the minelaying light cruiser SMS Bremse, experiencing the 1918 Mutiny and the end of the war.

-He was awarded the Iron Cross 1st and 2nd Class and the Friedrich-August Cross.
+He was awarded the Iron Cross 1st and 2nd Class and the Friedrich-August Cross 2nd Class.

 In 1919 he married Ada von dem Knesebeck, Baroness of Bittersdorf.
 His first son, Ulf was born in 1920, the first of three children.

 Busch served in the navy of the Weimar Republic until 1928, holding the rank of Korvettenkapitän when he left.

 After the outbreak of war on 1 September 1939 he was recalled to service, and on 4 September 1939 he experienced the first British air attack.

 Subsequently he was returned to the reserve.